mongodb/docs/content/backup-with-filesystem-snapshots.md

-Changed in version 3.2: MongoDB 3.2 added support for volume-level back up of MongoDB instances using the [WiredTiger](https://docs.mongodb.com/manual/core/wiredtiger) storage engine when the MongoDB instance's data files and journal files reside on separate volumes.Prior to MongoDB 3.2, creating volume-level backups of MongoDB instances using WiredTiger required that the data files and journal reside on the same volume.
+Changed in version 3.2: MongoDB 3.2 added support for volume-level back up of MongoDB instances using the [WiredTiger](https://docs.mongodb.com/manual/core/wiredtiger) storage engine when the MongoDB instance's data files and journal files reside on separate volumes.
+Prior to MongoDB 3.2, creating volume-level backups of MongoDB instances using WiredTiger required that the data files and journal reside on the same volume.